Learning Outcomes

 A state law bans "offensive or annoying language" in public places.
 Is this law valid?

-Answer: No. The law is unconstitutionally vague and overbroad.
-"Offensive or annoying" is subjective and unclear, and the law prohibits a substantial amount of protected speech.
+No. The law is unconstitutionally vague and overbroad.
+"Offensive or annoying" is subjective and unclear, giving no fair notice and encouraging arbitrary enforcement.
+It also prohibits a substantial amount of protected speech, including robust political and social expression.

 Worked Example 1.3